Now Accepting New Enrollees for the 2023-2024 School Year!

 ADMISSION PROCEDURES

 Parents or guardians wishing to enroll non-member students at St. Paul's Lutheran School must fill out a student application and authorization of release of educational and health records for each student.
 After reviewing the student application and records, a parent interview will be conducted.
 The Headmaster will notify parents or guardians of acceptance.
 Families who are delinquent in payment of tuition to St. Paul's Lutheran School or who have outstanding balances at other private schools are not eligible for enrollment at St. Paul's Lutheran School.
-Parents must read the Parent/Student Handbook and return a signed copy of the enrollment contract to the School Office.

 ADMINISTRATION